-Assuming no other transactions by us involving our capital stock prior to the expiration of the Rights Offering, and if the Rights Offering is fully subscribed, upon consummation of the Rights Offering we will have shares of common stock issued and outstanding, shares of Preferred Stock issued and outstanding, which will be convertible into shares of common stock, and Warrants to purchase an additional shares of our common stock issued and outstanding, based on 25,580,658 shares of our common stock outstanding as of December 31, 2018.
+Assuming no other transactions by us involving our capital stock prior to the expiration of the Rights Offering, and if the Rights Offering is fully subscribed, upon consummation of the Rights Offering we will have 2,558,066 shares of common stock issued and outstanding, 8,000shares of Convertible Series C Preferred Stock issued and outstanding, which will be convertible into 2,000,000 shares of common stock, 278,530 shares of Series A Preferred Stock, 841,113 shares of Series B Preferred and one share of Special Voting Preferred Stock issued and outstanding, 56,276 shares of common stock issuable upon exchange of Exchangeable Shares of 0959456 B.C.
+Ltd., a British Columbia corporation ("Exchangeco") (which shares are recognized on an asexchanged for common stock basis for financial statement purposes), and Warrants to purchase an additional 1,940,353 shares of our common stock issued and outstanding, based on, as of December31, 2018, 2,558,066 shares of our common stock issued and outstanding, 278,530shares of Series A Preferred Stock, 841,113 shares of Series B Preferred and one share of Special Voting Preferred Stock issued and outstanding, 56,276 shares of common stock issuable upon exchange of Exchangeable Shares of Exchangeco and outstanding warrants to purchase 940,353 shares of common stock.
 The exact number of shares of Preferred Stock and Warrants that we will issue in this offering will depend on the number of Units that are subscribed for in the Rights Offering.